5T33Z0/OC-Little-Translated/Content/05_Laptop-specific_Patches/BDPROCHOT/README.md

    - At the OpenCore picker, select the `ResetNvramEntry.efi` option to clear NVRAM, or press `Space` to access the NVRAM reset option if configured.
    - Boot into macOS.

-4. **Rebuild Kext Cache**:
-   - Once macOS boots, rebuild the kext cache to ensure `SimpleMSR.kext` is loaded:
+4. Verify that the `SimpleMSR.kext` is loaded
-     ```bash
-     sudo kextcache -i /

     ```
-   - Reboot again to apply the kext cache changes.
+    kextstat | grep -v com.apple
+    ```
+    This lists all the loaded 3rd party kexts (not authored by Apple).
+It should contain something like this:
+    ```
+    73 0 0xffffff800430f000 0x9000 0x9000 com.arter97.SimpleMSR (1) 6D9F78A6-6865-342F-8C87-A58A52B90B52 <6 3>
+    ```

 5. **Verify the Fix**:
    - **Monitor CPU Performance**:
-     - Use Intel Power Gadget, HWMonitor, or i7z to confirm CPU frequencies remain stable after waking from S3 sleep.
+     - Use Intel Power Gadget, HWMonitor, or iStat Menus to confirm CPU frequencies remain stable after waking from S3 sleep.
      - Ensure the CPU does not drop to abnormally low frequencies (e.g., 400-800 MHz).
-   - **Check BDPROCHOT Status**:
-     - Use `sysctl machdep.xcpm` or a custom script to verify BDPROCHOT is disabled.
-     - If dual-booting Windows, use ThrottleStop to confirm BDPROCHOT is off.
    - **Test Sleep/Wake Cycle**:
      - Put the system to sleep (S3) and wake it multiple times to ensure consistent performance.

 ## Using VoltageShift instead of SimpleMSR

-If you have still witness BDPROCHOT kicking in after waking from sleep, consider using [**VoltageShift**](https://github.com/sicreative/VoltageShift) instead of `SimpleMSR.kext` to disable BDPROCHOT.
+If BDPROCHOT still kicks in after waking from sleep, consider using [**VoltageShift**](https://github.com/sicreative/VoltageShift) instead of SimpleMSR to disable BDPROCHOT after wake.

 ### Configuring VoltageShift